-January 5, 2021 In order for your child(ren) to return to on questions: -campus learnin ng, post-Christmas break, please answer the following have) been in cor ntact with someone who currently has tested positive for COVID-19.
-Yes (True) No (False) symptoms develop, contact your healthcar e provider/make for ten days from last contact, unless symptoms develop.
-It arrangements for COVID-19 testing and follow diocesan able to return sooner pending county approval.
-2. In the last ten days, did any members o of your household d travel out of state or country? child(ren) will n need to be remote learners for ten days from the day of Your county has approved an earlier re eturn for student s testing negative for COVID-19.
-3. In the last ten days has your family had l visitors from ou it of state or country?
+January 5, 2021

+In order for your child(ren) to return to on-campus learning, post-Christmas break, please answer the following questions:

+1. In the last ten days, my child(ren) has (have) been in contact with someone who currently has tested positive for COVID-19.

+\\\\ Yes (True) \\\\ No (False)

+If you answered "yes," your child will need to quarantine for ten days from last contact, unless symptoms develop.
+If symptoms develop, contact your healthcare provider/make arrangements for COVID-19 testing and follow diocesan protocol.
+Students participating in antigen testing may be able to return sooner pending county approval.

+2. In the last ten days, did any members of your household travel out of state or country?

+\\\\\ Yes \\\\\ No

+If you answered "Yes" to question #2, your child(ren) will need to be remote learners for ten days from the day of return unless:

+\\\Your county has approved an earlier return for students testing negative for COVID-19.

+3. In the last ten days has your family had visitors from out of state or country?
+Yes No

 3a.
-If you answered "yes" to #3, has it beer n less than ten d lays since your guests arrived?
-4. In the last ten days, did your household Yes No gather indoors a at one time with more than two other households?
-If you answered "yes" to questions #3a or # from the date of initial exposure in either · · · ill need to be a remote learner until it has been ten days If you have answered "No" to the above qu estions, please c continue with this questionnaire and answer the following 5.
-Does your student have one of the follow wing symptoms?
-Fever of 100.4 or greater and/or chills Yes No Cough Yes No Difficulty breathing Yes No Loss of taste/smell Yes No
+If you answered "yes" to #3, has it been less than ten days since your guests arrived?

+4. In the last ten days, did your household gather indoors at one time with more than two other households? \\\\\ Yes \\\\\ No

+If you answered "yes" to questions #3a or #4, your child will need to be a remote learner until it has been ten days from the date of initial exposure in either question.

+If you have answered "No" to the above questions, please continue with this questionnaire and answer the following:

+5. Does your student have one of the follow wing symptoms?

+Fever of 100.4 or greater and/or chills Yes No

+Cough Yes No

+Difficulty breathing Yes No

+Loss of taste/smell Yes No